ysfiqbl/angular2-practice/README.md

 # Angular 2 Practise Step By Step

 ##Overview
-This very simple application to demonstrate the capabilities of Angular 2.
-It is not a tutorial but rather a of a teaching tool to help me teach Angular 2 to newbies.
-I will basically do a hands-on Angular 2 workshop for one a day and this repo will contain the code that was completed at the end of each day.
-So this repo is more of a reference for me and anyone that attended the session.
+This is a very simple application to demonstrate the capabilities of Angular 2.
+It is not a tutorial but rather a teaching tool to help me introduce Angular 2 to programmers without prior exposure to Angular 2.
+This repo contains the code completed during hands-on programming sessions.
+Each session is meant to be an 1 to 1.5 hours long with one session per day.
+So this repo is more of a reference for me and anyone that attended the sessions.

 ##Prerequisites
 - [Git](https://git-scm.com/downloads)